AnyChart/docs.anychart.com/Gauges/Circular_Gauge.md

 axis.sweepAngle(180);
 ```

 Now, let's look at the sample.
-Here we've turned and limited the gauge itself:
+Here we've turned and limited the gauge itself.
+Now we've got a half-circular gauge:

 {sample}GAUGE\_Circular\_02{sample}

-You can use negative values also.
-In this case, the count will be usual.
-Let's set our startAngle to -90 and leave the sweepAngle to 180:
+You can use negative values also:

 ```
-//set the angle
-gauge.startAngle(-90).sweepAngle(180);
+gauge.startAngle(-45);
+gauge.sweepAngle(-300);
 ```

-As you can see, nothing has changed:

 {sample}GAUGE\_Circular\_02-1{sample}

-As shown above, now we've got a half-circular gauge.
 Now let's adjust our axis.

 ##Scales